ruhoh/ruhoh.com/_pages/usage/create.md

     ---

-# Tags

-## Add Tags

-Add one or more tags to a post by including them into the post's YAML Front Matter.
-This is the YAML block at the top of the file:

-    ---
-    layout: post
-    title: a nice title
-    tags: javascript
-    ---

-To add multiple tags, use an Array:

-    ---
-    layout: post
-    title: a nice title
-    tags: [javascript, tutorials, expert]
-    ---

-or

-    ---
-    layout: post
-    title: a nice title
-    tags:
-      - javascript
-      - tutorials
-      - expert
-    ---

-# Categories

-## Add Categories

-Add one or more categories to a post by including them into the post's YAML Front Matter.
-This is the YAML block is at the top of the file:

-    ---
-    layout: post
-    title: a nice title
-    categories: code
-    ---

-A category can be multiple levels deep:

-    categories: "code/android/games"

-This defines **one** category named `code/android/games`.

-Also note that `code`, and `code/android` **will not exist** unless you explicitly define them as categories themselves.

-To place the post in multiple categories you'll need to pass in an Array:

-    ---
-    layout: post
-    title: a nice title
-    categories: ['code/android/games', 'game-downloads']
-    ---

-or

-    ---
-    layout: post
-    title: a nice title
-    categories :
-      - 'code/android/games'
-      - 'game-downloads'
-    ---

 # Drafts

 Drafts work exactly the same as posts except they are never included into your compiled (production) website.